 Peas are a rich source of fiber, loaded with vitamin C, and high in protein as far as vegetables go.
 They also provide magnesium, potassium iron, and vitamin B6.

-If you’re interested in learning more about how frozen vegetables compare to fresh ones, check out my post titled Are Frozen Vegetables Healthy?
+If you want to learn more about how frozen vegetables compare to fresh ones, check out my post titled Are Frozen Vegetables Healthy?

-If you make this recipe, I’d love to hear.
+If you make these yummy parmesan peas, I’d love to hear.
 Please rate and review it in the comments below!

 And if you’re in the mood for more peas, check out: